Tracklaying race of 1869: Ten Miles of Track, Laid in One Day

-As the two railroad companies approached the meeting point at Promontory Summit, the UP's advance slowed significantly as some of the heaviest work was ahead; at one point, the UP graders were just 1/2 mi ahead of the tracklaying crews.
+As the two railroad companies approached the meeting point at Promontory Summit, the UP's advance slowed as some of the heaviest work was ahead; at one point, the UP graders were just 1/2 mi ahead of the tracklaying crews.
 Thomas C. Durant, the vice-president of the UP, reportedly had a bet with Crocker for $10,000; the winner would be determined by whose crews could lay the most track in a single day, but there is no contemporary evidence to prove the bet existed.
-California Governor Leland Stanford had a much smaller wager of $500 with the chief track-layer, Mr. Horace Minkler, which Stanford was happy to pay.
+California Governor Leland Stanford had a much smaller wager of $500 with the chief track-layer, Horace Minkler, which Stanford was happy to pay.

-The CP's first attempt at a tracklaying record was abandoned on April 27, after a locomotive derailed.
+The CP's first attempt at a tracklaying record was abandoned on April 27 after a locomotive derailed.
 The CP had laid 2 mi of rails that day.
 At that point, the CP was just 14 mi short of completing their section of the line, while the UP was 8 mi from Promontory, ensuring that should the CP set the record, the UP would be unable to break it without taking up completed track.

 The next day, work began at daybreak.
-One railcar, fully loaded with 8 pairs of 30 ft rails, spikes, and other supplies, was pulled up to the end of the track by teams of horses; when it met an empty car returning to the supply base, the empty car was tipped on its side to allow the loaded car to pass.
+One railcar, fully loaded with eight pairs of 30 ft rails, spikes, and other supplies, was pulled up to the end of the track by teams of horses; when it met an empty car returning to the supply base, the empty car was tipped on its side to allow the loaded car to pass.
 As the loaded car reached the end of the line, one pair of rails was pulled down and laid over the ties by a team of four rail handlers, then the car was advanced over the loose rails while another team of spikers started spikes to secure the rails.
 Additional teams finished the spiking and buried the ends of the ties.

 A correspondent for the Daily Alta California timed the pace for two carloads; the cars, each containing 240 ft of track, were emptied in 80, then 75 seconds.
-By lunch, 6 mi were complete, approximately 6 hours after work began.
+By lunch, 6 mi were complete, about six hours after work began.